 The brutality of the Korean War has largely been overlooked by U.S. history, but the conflict has long shaped Washington’s troubled political relationship, or lack thereof, with North Korea.
 As President Donald Trump and North Korean leader Kim Jong Un threaten to ignite a new battle in the region, the scars of the past seem to resonate more powerfully in the Korean Peninsula than in the West.

-Related: What War with North Korea Looks Like
+Related: What war with North Korea looks like

 “Americans generally, and that includes most of our leaders, don’t understand or know much about the Korean War, whereas the North Koreans are laser-focused on everything that’s happened since the U.S. occupied South Korea in 1945,” Cumings told Newsweek.
 “That sets up a very dangerous situation, where the two countries are like ships passing in the night, not understanding the other side, and therefore not really knowing the enemy and what they are after.”

 The origins of the war have also been obscured in the West.
-Korea was divided in 1945 following the defeat in World War Two of the Japanese Empire that occupied the Peninsula.
+Korea was divided in 1945 following the defeat in World War II of the Japanese Empire that occupied the peninsula.
 The territory was split between the Soviet Union in the north and the U.S. in the south.
-The victorious superpowers of World War Two once fought alongside one another, but quickly became rivals based on opposing ideologies.
-Traditional U.S. accounts of the conflict begin with the North Korean army storming South Korean positions in June 1950 under the command of current leader Kim Jong Un's grandfather, Kim Il Sung, and his Soviet allies.
+The victorious superpowers of World War II once fought alongside one another, but quickly became rivals based on opposing ideologies.
+Traditional U.S. accounts of the conflict begin with the North Korean army storming South Korean positions in June 1950 under the command of current leader Kim Jong Un’s grandfather, Kim Il Sung, and his Soviet allies.
 It is important to note, however, that this offensive was preceded by the harsh repression of leftists by the right-wing, U.S.-backed government of South Korean President Syngman Rhee in the 1940s.

 After two more years of fighting, but little exchange of territory, the warring parties ultimately established an armistice in July 1953 near the 38th parallel and a demilitarized zone surrounding it on both sides.
 After the death of over 36,000 U.S. soldiers, hundreds of thousands of Chinese and millions of Koreans, mostly from the North, the global powers declared a ceasefire.
 However, no “final peaceful settlement” was achieved between North Korea and South Korea, meaning the two nations officially remain at war.

-After the war, North Korea's characterization of the U.S. as evil imperialists on the verge of invading was further corroborated in Pyongyang's view by U.S. interventions against communist powers in Vietnam and Grenada and later against Middle Eastern leaders in Iraq and Libya.
-North Korea's answer was to develop a nuclear deterrent, a program begun sometime in the 1980s under Kim Il Sung and steadfastly pursued by his heirs in the face of near unilateral condemnation abroad, which extends to Pyongyang's traditional ally, China.
+After the war, North Korea’s characterization of the U.S. as evil imperialists on the verge of invading was further corroborated in Pyongyang’s view by U.S. interventions against Communist powers in Vietnam and Grenada and later against Middle Eastern leaders in Iraq and Libya.
+North Korea’s answer was to develop a nuclear deterrent, a program begun sometime in the 1980s under Kim Il Sung and steadfastly pursued by his heirs in the face of near unilateral condemnation abroad, which extends to Pyongyang’s traditional ally, China.

-Beijing, which sent waves of troops against U.S. forces during the Korean War, has since embraced many aspects of capitalism and free market familiar to Americans.
-Fellow former U.S. foe Vietnam has, as well.
+Beijing, which sent waves of troops against U.S. forces during the Korean War, has since embraced many aspects of capitalism and a free market familiar to Americans.
+Fellow former U.S. foe Vietnam has as well.
 Going further back, the successor states of Nazi Germany and Imperial Japan have become democratic, staunch U.S. allies.
-On the other hand, North Korea, despite undergoing significant reforms, remains under the reclusive, authoritarian Kim dynasty and a mix of Western media bias and North Korea's own tight grip on information has led to significant misunderstandings and misportrayals of the country in the U.S., according to Jenny Town, assistant director of North Korea monitoring group 38 North.
+On the other hand, North Korea, despite undergoing significant reforms, remains under the reclusive, authoritarian Kim dynasty and a mix of Western media bias and North Korea’s own tight grip on information has led to significant misunderstandings and misportrayals of the country in the U.S., according to Jenny Town, assistant director of North Korea monitoring group 38 North.